Skip to main content

 What Did Piaget Call The Error That Infants Made When An Object Was Hidden Under Blanket B But The Infants Stopped Looking For The Object After They Looked Under Blanket A?

-occurs when search for a hidden toy at the incorrect location when presented with two possible locations (Piaget, 1954).
+The A-not-B error occurs when infants search for a hidden toy at the incorrect location when presented with two possible locations (Piaget, 1954).

 Is what Piaget termed the behavior that infants engaged in when an object was hidden under blanket B but the infants stopped looking for the object after they looked under blanket A?